Predictions as Surrogates: Revisiting Surrogate Outcomes in the Age of AI: A Review of the Surrogate Outcome Model and PPI

 Prediction-powered inference (PPI) was proposed by \cite{angelopoulos2023prediction} as a way to incorporate machine learning predictions from any black-box model into statistical inference.
 In their setting, the researcher has access to two datasets, one labeled and one unlabeled.
 For notational convenience, we split the covariates into two sets: by $X$ we denote the covariates that define the inference problem, as in \eqref{eqn:estimand}, and by $W$ we denote possibly unstructured, high-dimensional additional covariates, such as text or images, that can be used for prediction.
 Thus, the researcher has access to $n$ i.i.d. labeled data points, $\{(Y_i, X_i, W_i)\}_{i=1}^n$, and $N$ i.i.d. unlabeled data points, $\{(X_i, W_i)\}_{i=n+1}^{n+N}$.
 The working assumption in PPI is that the distribution of $(X_i, W_i)$ is the same in the two datasets.
 The target parameter is defined as

 for a loss $\ell_\theta$ that is convex in $\theta \in \R^d$.
 This target is equivalent to the estimating-equation target \eqref{eqn:estimand} if we take $U_\theta = \nabla \ell_{\theta}$.

 The researcher additionally has access to a black-box machine learning model $f$, which outputs predictions $\hat{Y} = f(X, W)$.
 The model is not required to take both $X$ and $W$ as inputs; often it only takes $W$, e.g. in the case of text annotation or image classification.
 With the assistance of the machine learning model, one can expand the labeled and the unlabeled datasets with predictions $\hat{Y}$.
 Clearly, this recovers the same problem structure as the surrogate outcome model---the researcher has access to an incomplete dataset $\{(Y_i, \hat{Y}_i, X_i, W_i, D_i)\}_{i=1}^{n+N}$, where $Y_i$ is observed if and only if $D_i = 1$, and $D_i=1$ for $i\in\{1,\dots,n\}$ and $D_i=0$ for $i\in\{n+1,\dots,n+N\}$.
 The resemblance suggests that predictions can be thought of as surrogates.
-An analogous setting with deterministic $D_i$ was considered in the classical surrogate outcomes literature \citep[e.g.][]{chen2003information}.
+Throughout the paper, we will study a setting where $n/N \rightarrow r$ with a limit $r\in (0,1)$ as $n\rightarrow\infty$ to develop asymptotic theory.